chezeng/Media/WhatIAM/articles/how_to_wash.md

 - **Disinfect regularly:** If you live in a humid environment, prioritize regular washing and drying to keep dust mites at bay.
 - **Choose what works for you:** High-temperature dryers, sunlight, and steam cleaning are all excellent ways to keep your bedding clean and safe.

-By following these tips, you can enjoy fresh, clean, and dust-free bedding, even in an apartment setting.
-Have other questions about home care or cleaning?
-Feel free to ask anytime! 😊